© 2019 - International Centre for Investigative Reporting

 By Abdullah Lamino

-GIDAN drama is a Hausa local theatre where plays or other dramatic presentations are performed, also settings where people are supposed to be entertained and upcoming actors nurture their dream to become a movie star.
+GIDAN Drama is a Hausa local theatre where plays or other dramatic acts are performed.
+It is also a setting where local audiences are entertained and a place where upcoming actors nurture their dream to become a movie star.
 But in the name of entertainment, the place has turned out to be a ground that breeds drug addicts and prostitutes, some sort of jungle and brothel where cheap sex is procured and young girls are devalued and their self-esteem destroyed.
 In the end, the promising youths grow to become a menace to society.
-Radio Nigeria examined the activities in Gidan drama and the peculiar intrigues that characterize the entertainment industry.
+Radio Nigeria examines the activities in Gidan drama and the peculiar intrigues that characterize the entertainment industry.

 GIDAN Drama is an old entertainment hub found in almost every urban city in northern Nigeria.
 Gidan became prominent and known due to the success recorded by Kannywood, Hausa-speaking branch of the Nigerian film industry headquartered in Kano.

-But, with the creation of Solo and Yansolo(solo artists) by a man called Lilisco in 1999 at Tarauni Gidan Drama in Kano city, Gidan and the stage drama begins to lose prominence and evolves into the new establishment.
+But, with the creation of Solo and Yansolo(solo artists) by a man called Lilisco in 1999 at Tarauni Gidan Drama in Kano city, the stage drama begins to lose prominence and evolves into the new establishment that deprives many females of their dignity and self-esteem.

-Even though professionals see it as another means of violating the copyright law, some houses combined the stage Drama and Solo together.
+Even though professionals see it as another means of violating the copyright law because it copies the artistic work of other producers, some houses combine the stage Drama and Solo together.

 It starts with the promise of a better life for teenagers, especially girls.
 Good job and steady income.
 But investigation reveals that is not how it works out.